apocas/outkept/README.md

 ### Sensors

-* In `Outkept` you dont need to specify which sensors each server supports, `Outkept` automatically does that for you using the `verifier` field.
+* In `Outkept` you don't need to specify which sensors each server supports, `Outkept` automatically does that for you using the `verifier` field.
 Instead you specify a library of sensors, which then will be used by the system.

-* Each sensor is defined in the `sensors.js` file in the JSON format (inside `conf` folder).
+* Each sensor is defined in the `sensors.js` file in using JSON format (inside `conf` folder).

 #### Floating point sensor